Fish House Punch

 Anyway, I was at my husbands Christmas work party.
 His Christmas party was being held at a local hotel.
 The company he worked for had rented the banquet hall.
 All of the employee’s and their spouses had (paid) rooms for the night.
 After happy hour, dinner and many boring speeches later,

 a band was going to start to play and dancing was going to begin.
-During time, just before the band was scheduled to play, Fish House Punch was served.
+During this time, just before the band was scheduled to play, Fish House Punch was served.

 Well, Well, Well,